arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 | `.html` | html file |

 <div class = "learnmore">
-The file endings like `.txt`, `.csv`, or `.doc` (Word), `.xslx` (Excel) are the part of the file name that lets your computer know what type of program to use to open it.
+The file endings (or **extensions**) like `.txt`, `.csv`, or `.doc` (Word), `.xslx` (Excel) are the part of the file name that lets your computer know what type of program to use to open it.
 The ending doesn't actually impact the contents of the file, which is why we were able to create files like `my_file` in the previous section with no file ending at all.
 </div>